Striped Spring Shirt

 Materials

 - Main Color (MC): 3 (4, 4, 5, 5) skeins of Purl Soho’s Mulberry Merino, 80% extra fine merino, 20% mulberry silk.
 Each skein is 247 yards/ 100 grams; approximately 730 (820, 910, 1010, 1105) yards required.
 We used the color Heirloom White.
-(NOTE: We no longer offer Mulberry Merino, but choose from one of our other sport weight yarns.)

-- Contrast Color 1 (CC1): 1 skein of Purl Soho’s Line Weight, 100% merino.
-Each skein is 494 yards/ 100 grams; approximately 270 (295, 320, 350, 375) yards required.
+- Contrast Color 1 (CC1): 1 skein of Purl Soho’s Line Weight, 100% merino yarn.
+Each skein of this fingering weight yarn is 494 yards/ 100 grams; approximately 270 (295, 320, 350, 375) yards required.
 We used the color Timeless Navy.

 - Contrast Color 2 (CC2): 1 skein of Line Weight; approximately 110 (130, 155, 175, 200) yards required.
 We used the color Peacock Blue.